Ar-Kareem/dir_diff/README.md

 `pyinstaller    --onefile --noconsole --windowed --icon=clocks.ico --name directory_compare compare_gui.py`

 # To use
-To use the application, download the latest release/zip, unzip it, and edit the settings.json to do what you want (e.g. click on specific pictures and/or automate mouse keyboard with specific macros).
+To use the application, download the latest release/zip, unzip it.
-Execute the `.exe` to run it.
-A black window will appear with current program info (the same info is dumped into the `main.log` file)
+Execute the `.exe` to run it